dmbarbour/wikilon/docs/AboutABC.md

 Use of `{&error}` marks a *value* as erroneous.
 Observing that value, e.g. with `[A]{&error}i`, results in a stuck computation.
 Being stuck on an error will not generate further errors.
 A type checker may treat an error value as having any type.

+### Comments

+It is not difficult to model comments in ABC.
+For example:

+        "this is my boomstick!
+        ~{&a2}{@rem}d

+I generally prefer documentation be pushed to associative structure at the AO layer, into words like `foo.doc`, `foo.talk`, `foo.about`, `foo.author`, or `foo.example`.
+But if we're going to model comments, the `{&a2}` arity annotation and `{@rem}` gate make them more useful and accessible than comments are in most programming languages.
+The gate enables logging, conditional breakpoints, etc..
+The arity annotation resists premature destruction of the comment and enables construction of commented values or programs.

 ### Gates for Active Debugging

 Active debugging describes techniques that provide a view of a computation in progress: breakpoints, logging, animation, tracing, profiling.